What is Java? A Visual Definition

 Historical Origins

-In 1991, created a research project that was code named Green.
+In 1991, Sun Microsystems created a research project that was code named Green.
 The project’s purpose was to create a language that could run intelligent consumer electronic devices (set top boxes).
 The project resulted in an object-oriented (C- and C++ based) language that it’s creator, James Gosling, called Oak.
 He called it Oak after an oak tree outside his office window.
 It turned out that there was already another computer language named Oak.
-As a result, the new name of arose when a group of Sun employees went to a local coffee shop.
+As a result, the new name of Java arose when a group of Sun employees went to a local coffee shop.

 The marketplace for intelligent consumer devices was not going well at the time, and the Green project was almost cancelled.
 Fortunately, the world wide web exploded in popularity in 1993, and the advantages of using Java as a web programming language became apparent.